Run time: Approx. 70 minutes without intermission

 The Flow Chart Foundation returns to Hudson Hall with a new evening of one-of-a-kind neo-benshi fun.
-Taking inspiration from early Japanese film interpreters, neo-benshi artists choose scenes from popular films and replace the dialogue with their own unique re-inventions, performed live in front of the screen.
-From re-imagined classics to new takes on blockbuster movies, it will be a singular evening of performance, poetry, and dance, ranging rom the sublime to the ridiculousness.
+Taking inspiration from early Japanese silent film interpreters (called “benshi” in Japanese), neo-benshi artists replace the dialogue of scenes from popular films with their own unique re-inventions, performed live in front of the screen.
+From re-imagined classics to new takes on blockbuster movies, A Night of Neo-Benshi is a singular evening of performance, poetry, and dance, ranging from the sublime to the ridiculous.

 The evening precedes Flow Chart’s first “Gathering,” a free daylong event of presentations, performances, and readings celebrating what would have been John Ashbery’s 95 birthday, as well as the 60th anniversary of his groundbreaking The Tennis Court Oath.
 The event takes place at the nearby Flow Chart Space at 348 Warren Street (registration required, see flowchartfoundation.org/gathering for more information).

 Click here to view our full COVID-19 policy.